This is highly responsible professional work coordinating and supervising liability claims programs within the City of Tampa Risk Management Division.

 Skill in: the operation of modern office equipment and tools, including computers and related software windows based applications; MS Word, Excel and PowerPoint.

 Ability to: make decisions in accordance with laws, regulations, and established policies; effectively supervise the work of assigned personnel; establish and maintain effective relationships with others; communicate clearly and concisely, orally and in writing.

-Graduation from an accredited college or university with a bachelor’s degree in business administration, risk management, insurance or a related field with three (3) years of progressive experience including one (1) year of supervisory experience in claims administration requiring knowledge of Florida law and/or tort liability principles; or an equivalent combination of training and experience.
+Graduation from an accredited college or university with a bachelor’s degree in business administration, risk management, insurance or a related field with three (3) years of progressive experience including one (1) year of supervisory experience in claims administration requiring knowledge of Florida law and/or tort liability principles.

 Licenses or Certifications